Impact of the COVID-19 pandemic on education: Online learning

 Online learning has become a critical lifeline for education, as institutions seek to minimize the potential for community transmission.
 Technology can enable teachers and students to access specialized materials well beyond textbooks, in multiple formats and in ways that can bridge time and space.
 Digital media in education can take many forms, including high-tech solutions such as tablet-based adaptive learning software or low-tech solutions such as radio, sms, and instructional television.
 Teachers may operate in dual mode, teaching local and remote learners simultaneously.

 Due to the COVID-19 pandemic, many schools across the world began conducting classes via videotelephony software such as Zoom, Google Classroom and/or Google Meet.
 The Organisation for Economic Co-operation and Development has created a framework to guide an education response to the COVID-19 pandemic for distance learning.
 Whenever this was possible, the ability to teach in real time significantly helped educators handle the transition, in comparison with their colleagues who had to rely on asynchronous instruction.
+In addition, studies have shown that online learning led to more proactive learning strategies for students, rather than passive learning at the urging of a teacher.
+By examining students' online learning behaviors, including student practices, students' perceptions of social belonging, and perceptions of the online learning learning climate, the results suggest that successful online learning can be achieved through a positive learning climate and strategies, as positive learning strategies create communication between students and between students and teachers.

 Some online learning solutions like Coursera expanded their accessibility by offering more free online courses during the pandemic.